 Speed to solution is a challenge for every enterprise.
-With leadership poised to pivot post-pandemic, communications technologies changing fast, and a hybrid workplace becoming the new reality, there’s more need than ever for IT to innovate—just to keep the business running smoothly.
+With leadership pivoting from the pandemic, communications technologies changing fast, and a hybrid workplace becoming the new reality, there’s more need than ever for IT to innovate—just to keep the business running smoothly.

-For telecommunications managers, sustaining operations today means provisioning new collaboration tools; migrating resources to new target systems, including cloud-based environments; and, of course, on-boarding and off-boarding end users and agents.
+For telecommunications and contact center managers, sustaining operations today means provisioning new collaboration tools; migrating resources to new target systems, including cloud-based environments; and, of course, on-boarding and off-boarding end users and agents.
 Teams must complete both routine MACDs and strategic projects as quickly and accurately as possible, while also ensuring continuity of service for the enterprise.

 Process Inefficiencies Cost Time and Money

 Managing unified communications and contact centers with all manual processes is time-consuming and error prone.
 That’s just unsustainable over the long-term, especially for a large enterprise.
 Whether the staff member is an engineer or help desk analyst, completing MACDs one keystroke at a time leads to re-work and inconsistencies.
 That contributes to drift and, in turn, leads to possible security and compliance concerns.
 In addition, without the right tools, enterprises lack of visibility into allocations for phone numbers, licenses, and physical inventory.

 Most telecommunications teams can’t innovate on their own.
 No one can be getting ready for the next thing when they’re bogged down with manually provisioning end users and agents, resetting user passwords, and trying to track phone numbers, licenses, and inventory on a spreadsheet.
 The drive to improve processes can be overmatched by the daily management needs of multi-vendor systems that are increasingly complex.
 So, despite best efforts, some businesses retain inefficient UC and CC workflows—and lose time and money as a result.